nmfs-ost/noaa-fit-resources/_posts/2025-08-26-software-cheatsheet.md

 ---

 Have you been curious about making a [cheatsheet](https://posit.co/resources/cheatsheets/) for your software?
 This can be a helpful way to share with users the essential knowledge of how to use your software.
-Here are some ideas based on recent experiences of NOAA Fisheries developers putting together cheatsheets.
+Here are some ideas based on recent experiences of developers putting together cheatsheets.

 ## Sophie Breitbart: Cheatsheet for the ASAR R package